Being a Designer is More Than Understanding the Rules

 Ultimately, I need to get inside your head, to learn to see this book the way you see it, and anything that helps that process is good.
 The more information, the better!

-I understand the need to manage costs and the desire for creative control, not to mention the sense of accomplishment that comes with a DIY project.
+I understand the need to manage costs, and the desire for creative control, not to mention the sense of accomplishment that comes with a DIY project.
 I’m the same way!
 So my answer will depend on what your hopes are for the book once it leaves your hands.

 The success of your overall project requires mastery of the subtlety and nuance of design.
 In addition, you must understand the complexity of the print production and publication world.
 It just isn’t possible to become an expert at it all unless you are a full-time designer.

 It is up to you.
-But my clients understand that it is better to spend their energy on the writing and spend their money on a creative partner for design.
+However, my clients understand that it is better to spend their energy on writing and spend their money on a creative partner for design.
 Someone who will bridge the divide between author and reader.
 Someone who can connect their text with the look and feel of the cover and interior.

 The number-one rule of manuscript formatting is this: whatever you do, do it consistently!